 According to Instapage, a CTA should always be a button.
 From our own experience, we find this to be true 99% of the time.

 The reason for making your CTAs as buttons is that of familiarity.
-The vast majority of the general population knows from daily interaction and usage that a button is meant to be clicked/pressed upon, which induces some action to be performed.
+The vast majority of the general population knows from daily interaction and usage that a button is meant to be clicked/pressed upon.
+Which induces some action to be perform.

 So, when visitors come across a CTA button on your website, they instinctively know to click on it.
 Familiarity breeds trust and trust breeds conversion.

 For some cases, CTAs can be a mixture of buttons and well-placed text links.
 But for the most parts, stick to buttons for your CTAs.